JamesMcDougallJr/TritonVoltage/README.md

 Install Required Software

-    1. Look at install.s.
+    1. Look at install.sh.
 This should work but assumes some paths.
     2. Change the path ~/projects/d3/ to your own donkey d3 or d3_sim path.
-    3. Run ``pip install -r requirements.txt``
+    3. Run `pip install -r requirements.txt`

 Setup Your Environment